katieoconn/pregnancy-ibd/medications/medication_list.md

 Please answer the following questions to help your health care team help you in your decision-making.

-Which medications are you currently taking or have been prescribed to take?
+Which medications are you considering starting to take, currently taking or have been prescribed to take?